byronwang93/byronwang93/README.md

 ### 🌱 More About Me 🌱

-Originally coming from the health sciences field, I made the switch to pursue a career in computer science January of 2021.
-I'm currently a frontend developer trying to get more experience in the fullstack world.
+Originally coming from the health sciences field, I made the switch to pursue a career in computer science January of 2021 and I've never looked back!
 If you catch me outside of the coding booth, you'll likely see me doing one of the following:

 - playing ping pong
 - doodling and making fun animations (peep my youtube channel https://www.youtube.com/channel/UCtNVS3vcyncIzCj_dKQdQBA 👀)
 - struggle at playing the piano
+- bowling bowling BOWLING

 ### ☀️ Contact Me ☀️